OCA/hr/hr_attendance_management/README.rst

 Known issues / Roadmap
 ======================

-* Improve leaves requests to be able to specify how many hours it should deduct from the due hours.
+* Improve leaves request to be able to specify how many hours it should deduct from the due hours
-* Add possibility to define different break rules depending on the employee tags.
-* Add possibility to define different break rules depending on the day of the week.

 Bug Tracker
 ===========